47tim/ESP8266-FastLED-LightController/README.md

 # Files

--"NodeMCU.ESP8266.ino" is the file containing the Web Server.
+- "NodeMCU.ESP8266.ino" is the file containing the Web Server.
 The web server displayed depends on which button on top is pressed.
 Currently there is only one webpage, "DeskLights.h", but as I add more ESP8266's, there will be an individual web page to control each unit.
--"DeskLights.h" contains the webpage being hosted by Web Server, in the format of a rawliteral string.
+- "DeskLights.h" contains the webpage being hosted by Web Server, in the format of a rawliteral string.